AmithKiragasuru/P1-Image-Classification-by-Machine-learning-AICTE-Internship/README.md

     ```bash
     streamlit run app.py
 5. **Open the app**:
-    The app will open in your default web browser.
+    The app will open in default web browser.
 If not, navigate to http://localhost:8501

 ### Acknowledgements